StarvingDogs/PlayLog-PrivacyPolicy/privacy.md

 ## Kids

-PlayLog isn't intended for children under 13, and we don't knowingly collect their information.
+Playlog isn't intended for children under 13, and we don't knowingly collect their information.
 If you think a child has shared info with us, let us know and we'll delete it.

 Note: Games in the app have various age ratings - parents should supervise their kids.